Table of Contents

 Indoors

 Locations near a rodent’s nest and food source are prime spots for setting up bait stations.
-Wherever you decide to put them, here are some suggested locations for bait stations within your house.
+Suggested indoor locations include:

-• Wherever you can spot gnaw marks, grease smears, or poop on the walls or in the corners.
+- Areas with gnaw marks, grease smears, or droppings along walls or corners.

-• In the attic and any drop ceilings above the areas where you’ve observed or heard rodents.
+- In attics and drop ceilings above areas where rodents have been observed or heard.

 Outside

-• The bottoms of doors and windows, including garage doors
+- Near the bottoms of doors and windows, including garage doors.

 Step 1: Bait and Place

-It is important to carefully position rodent bait stations in and around buildings, taking into account the location of current rodent activity.
-Rat stations should be 25 feet apart.
-Mice stations should be kept at a distance of 15 feet.
-Most homes of a typical size only need four or five bait stations.
-Position bait stations in wellcovered regions to encourage rats to enter them.
+Carefully position rodent bait stations in and around buildings, targeting areas with current rodent activity.
+Rat stations should be spaced 25 feet apart, while mouse stations should be 15 feet apart.
+Most homes only require four or five bait stations.
+Position bait stations in well-covered regions to encourage rodent activity.

-Wearing gloves when working with stations will help keep your scent from lingering.
-Rodents may avoid the station if they smell you.
+Wearing gloves during setup will help prevent your scent from lingering, as rodents may avoid the station if they detect human scent.

 Step 2: Monitor